How to write a resume

 Information in Tables

 Some resume templates present information in tables to help with layout, but some recruitment software is unable to read tables.
-Your resume only be formatted using line breaks and simple formatting (like setting multiple columns across the page).
+Your resume should only be formatted using line breaks and simple formatting (like setting multiple columns across the page).

 PDF Versions of Your Resume